Skip to main content

 4 Ohm SpeakerSound playback40 RON

-Consumables (buttons, potentiometers, wires, etc.)Various components50 RON
+Consumables (buttons, wires, etc.)Various components50 RON

 Software